abusaleh002/GenAi-project1-ask-resume/README.md

 # Project 1 — Upload and Ask about Your Resume (PDF) Chatbot

-# Project 1 — Upload and Ask about Your Resume (PDF) Chatbot

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge.svg)](https://genai-project1-ask-resume-rbyksdwddtvtaw4wshmsvb.streamlit.app)

 Upload a PDF (resume or paper) and ask grounded questions about it.